 One can obviously own the legal right to another's intellectual property, or the physical manifestation of it, say an oil painting.
-Yet, just because one has the enabling force of law to change someone else's original art, doesn't make it right, or sensible, to add a few personal brushstrokes to a classic.
+Yet, just because one has the enabling force of law to alter someone else's original art, doesn't make it right, or sensible, to add a few personal brushstrokes to a classic.
 Let me illustrate with an example.

-Now, imagine that I purchased the rights to that song and decided to publicly release a NEW version with lyrics, more to my liking.
+Now, imagine that I purchased the rights to that song and decided to publicly release a NEW version with lyrics, more to my personal liking.
 My justification might be that I want the song to appeal to Conservative listeners; so we need to update the original lyrics.

 I rewrote those song lyrics below by crossing out some original words and adding new ones in bold font.
 I kept the syllable count of each line exactly the same.
-If you read the altered lyrics below, it won't take long to understand why changing someone else's popular artform to impart one's own worldview, is a bad idea and likely to mobilize opposition.
+If you read the altered lyrics below, it won't take long to understand why changing someone else's popular artform to impart one's own worldview, is a bad idea and likely to mobilize intense opposition.